awsdocs/amazon-ecs-developer-guide/doc_source/ecs-on-outposts.md

  **AWS CLI**

- To create an Amazon ECS cluster on an AWS Outposts with the AWS CLI, specify a security group and a subnet that is associated with your AWS Outposts\.
+ To create an Amazon ECS cluster on an AWS Outposts with the AWS CLI, specify a security group and a subnet to associate with your AWS Outposts\.

 To create a subnet associated with your AWS Outposts\.